“Learn To Let Go. That Is The Key To Happiness.”

 “Is it possible that I will use this again, or is it probable?”

-If something does not spark joy for you now, it probably never will again.
+If something does not give you joy now, it probably never will again.
 Saving space for it in your home will also take up space in your mind.

 Making Decisions About Your Stuff Gives You Confidence